zeyadmohaymen/latss/README.md

 # LATSS

-A subject-independent motor imagery classification model utilizing advanced domain adaptation techniques.
+A subject-independent motor imagery classification model.

 ## Description

-LATSS is a subject-independent motor imagery classification model that utilizes advanced domain adaptation techniques to improve the generalization of the model across subjects.
-The model employs latent alignment to align source domain data to a target domain with the help of some labeled 'calibration' data.
-Tangent space mapping is then used as a feature extraction technique.
-The extracted features are then fed into an SVM classifier with an RBF kernel to classify the motor imagery data.
+Label Alignment - Tangent Space Mapping - SVM, or LATSS for short, is a subject-independent motor imagery classification model that utilizes advanced domain adaptation techniques to improve the generalization of the model across subjects.

 ## Installation